sushreebarsa/keras-io/guides/md/transfer_learning.md

 A last, optional step, is **fine-tuning**, which consists of unfreezing the entire model you obtained above (or part of it), and re-training it on the new data with a very low learning rate.
-This can potentially achieve meaningful improvements, by incrementally adapting the pretrained features to the new data.
+This can potentially achieve meaningful improvements, by incrementally adapting the pre-trained features to the new data.

 First, we will go over the Keras `trainable` API in detail, which underlies most transfer learning & fine-tuning workflows.

-Then, we'll demonstrate the typical workflow by taking a model pretrained on the ImageNet dataset, and retraining it on the Kaggle "cats vs dogs" classification dataset.
+Then, we'll demonstrate the typical workflow by taking a model pre-trained on the ImageNet dataset, and retraining it on the Kaggle "cats vs dogs" classification dataset.